apollo-ng/governess/governess-app/README.md

 Angular2/Ionic2.
 Since it's still early beta and many upstream angular modules aren't yet ng2/ts ready, it will serve as angular2/ionic learning ground, conceptual kitchen-sink and client workflow optimizer while waiting for ng2 release to settle for now.
 Many features have already been mocked and are currently in the process of implementation.

 ## Available Platforms

+### Web

-  * Web (HTML5 client delivered to any browser by governess-server)
+Client delivered to any modern HTML5 browser by governess-server.

+### Mobile - Ionic2 build/bundle

-  * Android (using ionic's android APK build feature)
+  * Android 5.0+
-  * Desktop (electron bundle)
+  * IOS (not tested due to IP restrictions)

+### Desktop - Electron build/bundle

+  * GNU/Linux (x86_64)
+  * Windows (not tested due to IP restrictions)
+  * MacOSX (not tested due to IP restrictions)

 ## Full Developer Installation